|

 mainly on the work of Ralph Merrifield, an expert in the field of folk magic, as

 the basis for the information on his site.
-The page does not focus on spells and
+The site does not focus on spells and

-witchcraft itself, but rather the artifacts that remain from the era that are
+witchcraft itself, but rather the "evil-averting" artifacts that remain from the era that are

 written charms have been found hidden in homes and buildings dating back to the